emmanuelchauvin/french-albert/README.md

 The complete performances of ALBERT are showed on Github from this link : [results](https://github.com/google-research/albert#results)

+All that results have been established on English and Chinese Datasets.

 Our work
 ========

-So, we built from a complete Wikipedia French Dataset a ALBERT Base model composed of 12M parameters.
+So, we built a French ALBERT base model from a complete Wikipedia French Dataset.
+This model is composed of 12M parameters.

 [id]: http://example.com/  "Optional Title Here"